jahorta/SALSA/Docs/Readme.md

 Requirements
 ------------

-* Python 3.8 was used to create this program.
-Previous versions of Python may not work.
+* Python 3.8+
 * Decrypted SoAL script files (*.sct).
-At this time, there is no support for decrypting the script files within SALSA.
+  * At this time, there is no support for decrypting the script files within SALSA

 Features